 As the center of Chinese civilization in the ancient times and the capital city up until the 9th century, Xian plays a huge role in the country’s history.
 With all its fantastic attractions, Xian serves as a huge tourist magnet as well.
 Here are some of these must-visit spots:

 Museum of the Terra Cotta Warriors and Horses

-The former capital is particularly famous for the life-sized Terra Cotta Army, which were buried for about 22 centuries up until they were discovered in the year 1974.
+The former capital is particularly famous for the life-sized Terra Cotta Army, A UNESCO World Heritage Site, which were buried for about 22 centuries up until they were discovered in the year 1974.
 These terra-cotta figures served as protectors of the tomb of unified China’s first emperor, Qin Shi Huang Di.
 You’ll be awed at how large the exhibitions halls are and how well all the ancient artifacts are laid out for convenient viewing.

 Shaanxi History Museum

 If you have your heart set on examining and viewing centuries-old Chinese relics, then you won’t be let down by the 115,000-artifact display of the Shaanxi History Museum.
 Plus, its well-designed Tang architecture, along with stunning courtyards and galleries, will definitely put a smile on your face.

 Constructed in 700 AD, these pagodas will surely astonish you with their towering heights.
 The smaller pagoda has a height of 43.3 meters, while the bigger pagoda really lives up to its name with its height of 64 meters.